-The institutional framework for the Sub-NFMS (M&MRV) comprises of the responsible bodies, and their roles including their coordination and linkages.
-The recommended institutional structure for the Sub-National Forest Monitoring (M&MRV) System include; 1).
+The institutional framework for the Sub-NFMS (M&MRV) comprises of the responsible bodies, their roles and their coordination and linkages.
+As part of its REDD+ strategy the Khyber Pakhtunkhwa Forest Department has already recommended the institutional framework for the implementation of REDD+ activities.
+With minor adjustment the same has been recommended for the Khyber Pakhtunkhwa Sub-National Forest Monitoring (M&MRV) system.
+These institutional arrangements include; 1).
 Provincial REDD+ Board; 2).
 Provincial REDD+ Management Committee; 3).
-Provincial REDD+ Coordination and Implementation Unit; 4).
-District REDD+ Coordination and Implementation Unit; 5).
-REDD+ Research and Quality Assurance Unit.; 6).
-Provincial GHG-Inventory Unit and; 7).
-TWGs (MRV/ SLMS/ GHG/ Governance/ Finance).
-Table 1 below gives an overall institutional framework.
-The proposed Sub-National Institutions, their structure, key functions and the roadmap to establish them are elaborated as under and also summarized in tabulated form as Annex-1.
+Provincial REDD+ Thematic Working Groups (FRL/ FREL, FI/ MRV, SES/ GRM and REDD+ Finance); 4).
+Provincial REDD+ Management Unit; 5).
+Provincial REDD+ Research Unit.; 6).
+Provincial Climate Change Cell and; 7).
+District REDD+ Advisory Committees.
+Figure 1 below gives an overall institutional framework.
+The proposed Sub-National Institutions, their structure, key functions and the roadmap to establish them are elaborated as under and also provided in tabulated form as Annex-1.

-Figure 1: Institutional framework for the Sub-NFMS (Punjab)
+Figure 1: Institutional framework for the Sub-NFMS (KP)